Tags:

 He gave me the roses and we kissed

-And the last thing I heard was a word as he knelt above me with a in his fist
+And the last thing I heard was a muttered word as he above me with a rock in his fist

 And she lay on the bank, the wind light as a thief

-And I lent and planted a between her teeth
+And I lent down and a rose between her teeth

 Click any word to get definition.